rajasekhar2307/rajasekhar2307/README.md

   * Deep Learning
   * Web Development
 ### My Work
-* Currently working on Optical Character Recognition using OpenCV
 * Previously Worked on Emotion Recognition from text
 * Looking to work as an Intern